xdmushui/partner-center-sdk/develop/agreement-document-resources.md

 ---
 title: Agreement document resources
-description: The AgreementDocument resource represents an agreement document. ms.date: 08/28/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: The AgreementDocument resource is a Microsoft agreement document for preview and download.
+It is supported by Partner Center in the Microsoft public cloud. ms.date: 08/28/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk